Talking Drugs: Teaching and assessing with purpose

 - clarify the ‘real picture’ of illicit drug use supported by data from the National Drug Strategy Household Survey

 - participate in teaching strategies that will assist in classroom management and develop students’ social and emotional skills

 - consolidate the need for and benefits of prevention education supported by empathetic interaction, alongside structured intervention and support.

 FREE copies of the Challenges and Choices teacher resource, student workbooks and assessment tasks will be sent to you and your school upon completion of this workshop.

 The workshop is free, lunch is provided and certificates of participation will be issued on completion.
-SDERA will also cover the cost of teacher relief.
+SDERA will provide support for teacher relief (instructions are given at the workshop).

 Participants can expect to gain a greater understanding of best practice school drug education and the integrated relationship between curriculum, pedagogy and assessment.

 Browse our metropolitan workshop calendar to register for workshops in the metropolitan area.

 Browse our regional workshop calendar to register for workshops in the regional areas.

 Places in SDERA workshops are limited and we ask that you make a commitment to attend once you have registered.
 If you are unable to attend, please let us know as soon as possible so that we are able to offer your place to another applicant.